mholt/binding/README.md

 }
 ```

-However, this handler ignores any errors.
-Suppose that `message` was not filled out and is an empty string.
+However, this handler ignores any errors which are returned from `binding.Bind()`.
 There is a built-in error handler that writes the errors to the response for you.
-You can use it like this:
+You can save the errors and use the handler like this:

 ```go
 if errors.Handle(resp) {